 Maintaining a good mental state is important.

 Selling can be tough and it can definitely be difficult to maintain a good mental state.
-Although there are some small things a salesperson can do to improve their mental strength and we outline those in this webinar “How to Build and Maintain Mental Strength When Selling”.
+Although there are some small things a salesperson can do to improve their mental strength and we outline those in this webinar on how to improve your mental state.

-Asking the right questions is and also finding the right 5 questions after that is difficult.
+Asking the right questions and also finding the right 5 questions after that is difficult.

 While we state all the time that the best salesperson is the one that asks the best questions, we definitely agree that it can be extremely difficult to always know what questions to ask.
-We provide some tips for this webinar recording “Sell More by Effectively Screening Good Prospects from Bad”.
+We provide some tips for this webinar recording on how to know what questions to ask.

-You have to be jack of all trades and understand a lot of about business.
+You have to be a jack of all trades and understand a lot of about business.

-I can understand where this thought is coming from is that it can help to be able to speak the customer’s language.
-And it is logical to make the connect that in order to speak a customer’s language, you have to understand their business.
+I can understand where this thought is coming from that it can help to be able to speak the customer’s language.
+And it is logical to make the connection that in order to speak a customer’s language, you have to understand their business.

 While it is true that the more you know a customer’s business, the more able you will be to speak their language.
-But it is not necessarily practical nor a best use of your time to learn everything about a customer’s business and we explain that in more detail in this webinar “How to Build Buyer Persona-Based Sales and Marketing Campaigns”.
+But it is not necessarily practical nor the best use of your time to learn everything about a customer’s business.

 Crafting the right message in order to get in touch with the right person.

-Yes, building the right message can be challenging and we provide some tips for that in our webinar recording on “How to Build a Strong Sales Pitch” webinar.
+Yes, building the right message can be challenging and we provide some tips for that in our webinar recording on building a sales message webinar.